Azure/azureml-assets/assets/promptflow/models/chat-with-wikipedia/description.md

 This is a companion flow to "Ask Wikipedia".
 It demonstrates how to create a chatbot that can remember previous interactions and use the conversation history to generate next message.

+Brief description: ChatGPT-based chatbot that leverages Wikipedia data to ground the responses.

 ### What you will learn

 In this flow, you will learn